complexdatacollective/documentation.networkcanvas.com/docs/interface-documentation/name-generator.md

 {% include nc-image src="/assets/img/interface-documentation/name-generators/4.png" caption="Configuring a side panel" %}{: .macos-screenshot }

 A side panel can also be created using a network data file (e.g. a roster) to allow a participant to select and nominate alters from a predetermined list.
-It is important to note that the exact same list will appear on subsequent side panels within the name generator unless a rule(s) is created to filter the data to be shown on the panel.
+It is important to note that the exact same list will appear on subsequent side panels within the name generator unless a rule(s) is created to filter the data to be shown on the panel (see [network filtering](../key-concepts/filtering.md)).

 Side panels can be expanded or contracted in the interview by clicking on the heading.